The proposals are for developing and operating the Rail Central SRFI and delivering various associated highway upgrades and environmental investments.

-Ashfield Land and Gazeley GLP intend to submit a DCO planning application later this year which will comprise two NSIPs: one for building and operating Rail Central; the other for carrying out the junction works to J15A of the M1.
+Ashfield Land and Gazeley GLP has submitted a DCO planning application that comprises two NSIPs: one for building and operating Rail Central; the other for carrying out the junction works to J15A of the M1.
 Ashfield Land with Gazeley GLP owns or has options over the vast majority of the land required for the scheme and will seek consents to secure any other required land as part of the application.

-The Rail Central application will seek consent for building the SRFI using the ‘Rochdale envelope’.
+The Rail Central application seeks consent for building the SRFI using the ‘Rochdale envelope’.
 This means the application will specify the realistic worst case scenarios, and therefore the parameters of the development – including overall development zones and maximum thresholds – but the specific details of the scale and layout of individual warehouses will be determined at a later date, driven by market demand.
-The parameters plan has given consideration to landscaping and mitigation measures and these will be properly secured within the DCO.
+The parameters plan has evolved over time and has been informed by consultation feedback and technical studies, giving consideration to landscaping and mitigation measures, which will be properly secured within the DCO.
 Please see the Government’s Advice Note 9: Using the Rochdale Envelope for further details.

-- The draft parameters plan – this explains what we are currently seeking consent for, and is presented below
+- The parameters plan – this explains what we are seeking consent for

-The draft parameters plan sets the limit of the scale of the site to allow flexibility for delivery
+As described above, the draft parameters plan sets the limit of the scale of the site to allow flexibility for delivery.

 - Up to 702,097 sq m (Gross External Area) of rail connected and rail served warehousing, with a range of building sizes to suit market requirements